-However, becoming an American citizen requires a few steps, from establishing your eligibility to filing, fingerprinting, attending an interview, passing tests of your knowledge of English and of U.S. civics, and attending an oath ceremony.
+However, becoming an American citizen requires taking a number of steps, from figuring out your eligibility to actually filing your N-400 application, getting fingerprinted at a biometrics appointment, attending an interview at an office of U.S. Citizenship and Immigration Services (USCIS), passing tests of your knowledge of English and of U.S. civics, and once approved, attending an oath ceremony.
+We'll detail those steps below.

-The first question is whether you have a U.S. green card (lawful permanent residence).
-With few exceptions, you must obtain a green card before you become eligible to apply for citizenship.
+The first question regarding U.S. citizenship eligibility is whether you have a U.S. green card (lawful permanent residence).
+With few exceptions, you must obtain a green card before you become eligible to apply for naturalized citizenship.
 So if you haven't yet reached this point, learn about your eligibility by reading Can You Get a U.S. Green Card?.

 As a lawful permanent resident, you must meet additional requirements in order to be eligible for U.S. citizenship.
 These concern the length of time you've spent in the U.S. as a green card holder, your good moral character, your ability to pass a test in English and on U.S. history and government, and more.

 To check on whether you are eligible, see Who Is Eligible to Become a Naturalized U.S. Citizen?

-You might discover that you are not eligible to become a citizen just now.
+After initial research into eligibility, you might discover that you are not eligible to become a U.S. citizen just now.
 Perhaps you can't show good moral character because you committed a minor crime (though not a major enough one to make you deportable).
 Or perhaps you broke the continuity of your residence by spending too long outside the United States.

 It might be that simply waiting longer will make you eligible for citizenship, or you might need to take other steps to make you eligible.
 In the worst case, it might be that you were granted lawful permanent residence when you shouldn't have been, in which case applying for citizenship could risk having USCIS discover this an take steps to remove you.
 Consult an immigration attorney for a full analysis.

 See On What Grounds Can I Be Denied U.S. Citizenship? for common reasons your citizenship would be refused.